na-na-hi/renget/archive/huhmomaShorts.md

 "Alright you apes!
 Time for a scrimmage!"
 >"But I'm a lion sir-"
 "DEFENDERS NEXT TO ME!
 ATTACKERS ON THE OTHER SIDE!"
+>You and your team are seated in the AVR
+"Alright gentlemen, we're going to be up against Chaddington University.
+Some uppity school upstate."
+>The slide cuts to a picture of an all human team posing for a picture
+>The anthro boys all ooh'd at the sight
+>"O-Oh he looks nice."
+>"Mmmf..."
+>"A-All human team?"
+>You were expecting them to cower in fear but you can't complain really "Chaddington has the been the fan favorite for over 10 years, winning each and every season taking home the trophy."
+>You play one of their last season games
+>It depicts their lead defender shutting down some poor rabbit anthro with a chokeslam
+>Another has half of the team bodyslam on a kangaroo
+>Each member of your team reacted as they saw wipeout after wipeout of Chaddington's opposition
+>"That's gotta hurt!"
+>"How are we'll be able to beat them?"
+>"God I wish that was me."
+>You looked around on who the fuck said that last one
+>Skimming all over the faces in the back, you shake your head and continue "As you can see, Chaddington prides themselves on their tight defensive coordination."
+>You turn off the projector and turn on the lights "We're gonna need some fast offensive maneuvers if we're going to break their defense."
+>Pointing at Tyler, he straightens up
+"Tyler, you're our fastest and bulkiest attacker, you'll be handling the ball for touchdowns."
+>The swole tiger anthro pointed at himself while shaking like a leaf
+>"M-Me?
+Against all those guys?"
+>"Lucky bastard..."

 ---
 Anon's Bully by anonymous